Perspective | How to tame your temper when pandemic parenting stress has you boiling

 Seek support if needed.
 If you consistently feel out of control and unable to modulate your tone or stop yelling you should seek out therapy or other support.

-Finally, says Walfish, "be kind to yourself.
-Know this is is a process, not a quick fix.
-Be sure to hold on to your motivation to raise happy, healthy, disciplined, loving children."
+Finally, says Walfish, “be kind to yourself.
+Know this is a process, not a quick fix.
+Be sure to hold on to your motivation to raise happy, healthy, disciplined, loving children.”

 Judy Mandell is a freelance writer based in Virginia.